2019 Model State Program- Virginia Polytech Institute

 • Sustainable Communities: community development, food hubs, infrastructure analysis, local and regional food systems, quality of life, social capital, social networks, sustainability measures, values-based supply chains

-State University are strongly committed to the SARE Professional Development Program.
+The College of Agriculture and Life Sciences at Virginia Tech and the School of Agriculture at Virginia State University are strongly committed to the SARE Professional Development Program.
 Virginia Tech and Virginia State University continue to host and sponsor professional development workshops and programs each year.
-These workshops and programs help build interest and strengthen the implementation of sustainable methods and practices across Virginia, especially in the areas of ecological soil management, cover cropping, community food systems, grassland agriculture, and overall market diversification for meat, milk, vegetable and fruit producers.
+These workshops and programs help build interest and strengthen the implementation of sustainable methods and practices across Virginia, especially in the areas of ecological soil management, cover cropping, community food systems, grassland agriculture, and overall market diversification for meat, milk, vegetable, and fruit producers.
 There continues to be strong consumer interest in how food is produced and where food comes from.
-Additionally, there is more interest in community, local and regional food systems that encourage local and regional connections, which can strengthen and foster sustainable agriculture efforts.
-Virginia Cooperative Extension, through our SARE
+Additionally, there are more interest in community, local and regional food systems that encourage local and regional connections, which can strengthen and foster sustainable agriculture efforts.
+Virginia Cooperative Extension, through our SARE initiatives, organizational partnerships, and professional development program, seeks to serve all of agriculture and fully integrate sustainable farming practices that emphasize the community, economic and ecological components of sustainability throughout the food and agricultural system.
+We will continue to provide the most current and best scientific information and research so that producers and citizens can meet their individual and community objectives for sustainability and resilience.

-1) Annually conduct trainings regarding sustainable agricultural practices and Southern Region SARE programs on a statewide basis and in conjunction with other planned agent and partnering agencies (i.e., NRCS, FSA, SWCD, Farm Credit) existing training programs to reach the following:
+1) Annually conduct training regarding sustainable agricultural practices and Southern Region SARE programs on a statewide basis and in conjunction with other planned agent and partnering agencies (i.e., NRCS, FSA, SWCD, Farm Credit) existing training programs to reach the following: at least one hundred Extension Agents (VCE); twenty Farm Service Agency (FSA) personnel and Farm Credit system personnel; and fifty Natural Resource Conservation Service (NRCS) and Soil and Water Conservation District personnel

-3) Annually conduct training with at least 65 underserved limited resource farmers, landowners and community leaders, including African‐Americans, Hispanics, Asians, Native Americans, women and persons who have limited access to land, labor and capital regarding sustainable agriculture practices and Southern Region SARE programs and resources.
+3) Annually conduct training with at least 65 underserved limited resource farmers, landowners, and community leaders, including African‐Americans, Hispanics, Asians, Native Americans, women, and persons who have limited access to land, labor, and capital regarding sustainable agriculture practices and Southern Region SARE programs and resources.
 Virginia SARE will work closely with VSU’s Small Farm Outreach Program to conduct and achieve these objectives.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.